-Apps IT has just attended Oracle Openworld in San Francisco for the 8th successive year.
-It was clear to see Oracle is pushing ahead with its cloud services more than ever, the entire conference being focused on Oracle cloud solutions.
+Apps IT has just attended Oracle Openworld in San Francisco for the 10th successive year.
+It is clear to see that Oracle is pushing ahead with its Cloud services more than ever, the entire conference being focused on Oracle Cloud solutions.

 As it stands Oracle claims to support more than 70 million users, who conduct more than 33 billion transactions each day with its cloud services.
 The cloud service is run across 19 data centers around the world, collectively holding more than 700 petabytes of storage.